olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 TEST RESULT:
 [3] -> File -> new -> there are nothing like "YML file"
+=> "YML file" is a placeholder for your own filename.
+You can replace it by "foo.yml", "task-foo.yml" etc.

 **Push notification with "update existing" for knative 'Service' custom resource**
 1. Install knative tutorial https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/ [4]